ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove `validUntil` XML attribute.

       <IDPSSODescriptor> Section:
-        - From the list of "protocolSupportEnumeration" remove:
-          - urn:oasis:names:tc:SAML:1.1:protocol
-          - urn:mace:shibboleth:1.0

         - Remove completely the comment on <mdui:UIInfo>.
-          You will add it on the "IDEM Entity Registry", the web application provided by the IDEM Federation to manage metadata.
+          You will add it on the "IDEM Entity Registry", the web application provided by the IDEM GARR AAI to manage metadata.

         - Remove the endpoint:
           <ArtifactResolutionService Binding="urn:oasis:names:tc:SAML:1.0:bindings:SOAP-binding" Location="https://idp.example.org:8443/idp/profile/SAML1/SOAP/ArtifactResolution" index="1"/>